 The Association’s Board Steering Committee is comprised of a Chairman, Vice-Chairman, Treasurer, and Past Chairman, all senior representatives of their companies, along with the Association President, who also acts as the Secretary to the Board of Directors.

-The Association’s office in Toronto is administered by a President & CEO, a Director of Technical and Regulatory Affairs, a Manager in Policy and Outreach, a Manager of Commercial & Legal Affairs and an Office Manager.
+The Association’s office in Toronto is administered by a President & CEO, a Senior Director of Safety, Innovation & Regulation, a Director of Federal Affairs, a Director of Energy & Environment and an Office Manager.